See which schools offer LPN programs in Florida

 Winter Haven (FL) LPN Programs

 Our directory lists all Florida schools that currently offer approved practical nursing programs.
-The Florida state board of nursing is the regulatory organization in charge of approving LPN education programs.
+The Florida State Board of Nursing is the regulatory organization responsible for approving LPN education programs.
 To gain approval, educational institutions must demonstrate to the board of nursing that their program sufficiently prepares students with the knowledge and skills expected of a licensed practical nurse.
-The on-going approval of a program depends largely upon their graduation rates and the NCLEX pass rates of their graduates.
-If a program starts to produce poor results in either of these two categories they can quickly lose their state approval or be placed on probationary approval status until their results improve.

 How to Become an LPN in Florida